Programming and Technical Aspects

 15LAN of equator on ecliptic

-The ecliptic longitude and orbital radius of the Earth are calculated, using subroutine Longitude2.
-The “approximate” longitude and orbital radius of the planet are calculated – approximate because light-time is unknown.
-The subroutine ConverttoPlane is used to calculate the longitude, latitude , and projected radius in the plane of the ecliptic.
-Subroutine GeoCoords is used to calculate longitude, latitude, projected radius, and “ radius” i.e. distance , as seen from Earth.
+Subroutine GeoCoords is used to calculate geocentric longitude, latitude, projected radius, and “ radius” i.e. distance , as seen from Earth.
 The distance is then used to calculate the delay due to the finite speed of light, or “light time”.

 The data in arrays m_dblPL( , ), m_dblPecc( , ), m_dblPH( , ), and m_dblPr( , ) which were created in Form1_Load are used to calculate the minor changes in longitude, eccentricity, perihelion, and semi-major axis for Jupiter and Saturn.
 Refer to the section Technical Aspects for more details on how this has been coded.
 The corresponding minor changes for Uranus and Neptune are also calculated, but the data is built directly into the program rather than read from a file.

-Longitude2 is again called, with these minor changes passed to it for Jupiter, Saturn, Uranus, or Neptune to get the more-precise values which allow for light time, and ConverttoPlane and GeoCoords again called.
+Longitude2 is again called, with these minor changes passed to it for Jupiter, Saturn, Uranus, or Neptune to get the more-precise values which allow for light time, and ConverttoPlane again called.
+This has been left in (at least for now, as it outputs values which are still used elsewhere).

 Subroutine ConverttoPlane